microsoft/PTVS/Python/Docs/User/Features Projects.md

 ![WebPI References](Images/WebPIComponents.png)

 You can also add references to WebPI product entries.
-This is currently used only for deployment to Windows Azure Cloud Service where you can install additional components via the WebPI feed.
+This is currently used only for deployment to Microsoft Azure Cloud Service where you can install additional components via the WebPI feed.
 By default, the feed displayed is Python specific and includes Django, CPython, and other core components.
 You can also select your own feed.

-When publishing to Windows Azure a setup task will run which will install all of the referenced products.
+When publishing to Microsoft Azure a setup task will run which will install all of the referenced products.